Skip to main content

 • Excess airspeed in flare

-• Flaring to early, too late, too fast, too slow
+• Flaring too early, too late, too fast, or too slow

 • Excessive wheel braking